MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 **RestEndPoint** | Required| Enter the RESTName you used when preparing the certificates.
 This parameter isn't used for standalone templates. <br><br> If the nodes are in the same subnet, you must provide the REST IP address.
 If the nodes are in different subnets, provide the REST DNS name.
 **ServerCertificatePassword** | Required | Password to import the certificate into the machine store.

+::: moniker range="sc-vmm-2019"

+> [!NOTE]

+> Windows 2019 onwards, the Network Controller machines must be provided permission to register and modify the SPN in the Active Directory.
+For more details, see [Kerberos with Service Principal Name](https://docs.microsoft.com/en-us/windows-server/networking/sdn/security/kerberos-with-spn).

+::: moniker-end

 ## Add the network controller service to VMM